-Transgender soldier: 'I felt like I had just gotten fired via tweet'
+Transgender troops on why they serve: 'We're not burdens'

 It was no secret that the Defense Department was reviewing the policy as part of a process to allow the Pentagon to determine how to accept new transgender recruits into the military.
 On the eve of a one-year deadline, Defense Secretary James Mattis announced that he was delaying the implementation of the new policy, saying he needed more time.

 In announcing the reversal, Trump cited "tremendous medical costs and disruption that transgender in the military would entail."
-He said the decision was made in consultation with generals and military advisers, but provided no further details on evidence forming the basis of his claim.
+He said the decision was made in consultation with generals and military advisers, but provided no further details or evidence for his claim.

 However, a Rand Corp. study commissioned by the Department of Defense and published in 2016 concluded that letting transgender people serve openly would have a "minimal impact" on readiness and health care costs, largely because there are so few in the military's 1.3 million-member force.